 Why the price change?

 Just an observation.
-I’ve never understood how fuel stations can get away with continually adjusting fuel prices in what’s commonly called the “fuel price cycle”.
+I’ve never really understood how fuel stations can get away with continually adjusting fuel prices in what’s commonly called the “fuel price cycle”.
+Surely it’s not right for the prices to change so often, and with amazing synchronicity across most fuel outlets.

-Do you think any other business could get away with introducing a price cycle?
-Imagine if there was a Printing Price Cycle.
-Imagine if you walked into our shop and ordered 100 A4 b/w copies on Monday for $15 and then got a reprint the next day, only to find it cost you $20.
+Do you think any other business sector could get away with introducing a price cycle?
+Imagine if there was a printing price cycle.
+Imagine if you walked into Simply Print and ordered 100 A4 copies on Monday for $15 and then got a reprint the next day, only to find it cost you $20.
 You’d certainly ask questions wouldn’t you?
-Imagine if you stormed out in disgust and walked into the print shop up the road only to find that they have the same cycle.
+Imagine if you stormed out in disgust and walked into the print shop up the road only to find out they have the same cycle.
 “Sorry sir, but if you’d only come in yesterday, that’s the “cheap copy” day.
-It wouldn’t be long before all printers would be investigated by the ACCC for price fixing.
+It wouldn’t be long before all printers would be investigated by the ACCC for price fixing, and I bet we wouldn’t be teflon coated.